Perhaps you’re wondering: what’s the connection between facilitation, rapt attention, and love?

 I love Sparrow’s aphorisms, but this one especially snagged my heart.
 It speaks of the space I inhabit when I facilitate effectively—becoming a creator of process that works for others and is not about me.
 Photo attribution: Flickr user hjiang196

-From attending to attention These days, when someone decides to attend an event we have organized we should be grateful.
+These days, when someone decides to attend an event we have organized we should be grateful.
 We live in a world with a myriad of viable options for spending our time and attention.

 To pick our event from all of these possible choices is an honor.